Want to learn about setting up email read receipts and how to use them?

 What would you rather receive?

 A generic, bland email or one that’s carefully personalized and addresses your needs?

-But you can’t manually personalize 100s of emails at a time, right?
+But you can’t manually personalize hundreds of emails at a time, right?

 Luckily, GMass offers you an automated personalization service to streamline this process.
-You get features like:
+You get features such as: